fabreduarte/fabreduarte/README.md

 Always open to learn new things and do some crazy stuff.
 Cheers

-* 🎨 FullStack Dev, working on Angular and Spring.
+* 🎨 FullStack Dev, Studying Angular and Spring.

 ### Programing Languages: